tanaymukherjee/PB_Challenge_2021/README.md

 3. Single page [poster](https://github.com/tanaymukherjee/PB_Challenge_2021/blob/main/Lean%20canvas_PB%20Challenge_Team2.pdf) summarizing work done and techniques implemented which will be used for presentation on the final day.
 4. 5 minute video presenting the work done.

+## Additional Exercise: Design Thinking
+**Problem:** Consumers complain about device failures that had been installed months ago.
+- Reason 1:
+  * Unable to idenitfy device failures in advance.
+- Reason 2:
+  * Not enough data to make a prediction to detect meters that may fail tomorrow.
+- Reason 3:
+  * Data is available but engineering team designated to fix is not communicated.
+- Reason 4:
+  * Data and engineering team is aware, but consumer hasn't responded or been pro-active about their meters
+- Reason 5:
+  * Lack of awareness that the device installed in the past needs maintenance.
+   * [x] Root cause

 ## Team Members
 **Team 2**
 1. [Amulya Singh](https://www.linkedin.com/in/asamulya)